IS-UMK/lemkis/concurency/processes/README.md

 int oflag: O_CREAT | O_RDWR // Common flags
 mode_t mode: 0600 // User read/write permissions
 ```
+**Remainder**
+`shm_open` returns a file descriptor because POSIX shared memory objects are designed to integrate seamlessly with the existing UNIX file and memory management infrastructure.
+In UNIX-like systems, a file descriptor is a universal handle that represents an open file, device, pipe, or other resources—including shared memory objects.
+This design choice offers several advantages:

+1. **Uniformity**: By representing shared memory as a file descriptor, the same system calls and APIs (like mmap, ftruncate, close) used for regular files can also be used for shared memory.
+This simplifies the API and makes it easier for developers to manage different types of resources in a consistent way.
+2. **Resource Management**: File descriptors provide a well-understood mechanism for tracking resource usage, permissions, and cleanup.
+When a shared memory object is opened, the kernel creates an "open file description" and assigns a file descriptor to it, just like with files.
+3. **Interoperability**: Many system calls that operate on files (such as mmap for mapping memory) require a file descriptor as an argument.
+By returning a file descriptor, shm_open allows shared memory objects to be mapped into a process's address space using the same mechanisms as files.
+4. **Precedent**: In POSIX and UNIX, file descriptors are already used for various object types, including regular files, pipes, sockets, and devices.
+Extending this model to shared memory objects keeps the system interface simple and extensible.

 **Behavior**:
 - Returns file descriptor for memory object